IanWhitney/ruby_brownbag/readme.md

 #=> False
 ```

 Classes can be altered any number of times.
-Even classes you didn't control.
+Even classes you didn't write.

 ```ruby
 class Programmer < Person